 Water supply deal with Singapore ‘too costly’, needs to be settled: Malaysia PM Mahathir

-SINGAPORE: Malaysia Prime Minister Mahathir Mohamad has dubbed the 1962 water supply deal with Singapore as “too costly” and said his government needs to renegotiate the agreement with Singapore.
+SINGAPORE: Malaysia Prime Minister Mahathir Mohamad has dubbed a water supply deal with Singapore as “too costly” and said his government needs to renegotiate the agreement with Singapore.

 In a Bloomberg interview published on Monday (Jun 25), Malaysia’s 92-year-old leader said water was among the issues with Singapore “that we need to settle”.